festim-dev/FESTIM/README.md

 ## Installation

-FESTIM can be installed via pip

-    pip install FESTIM

 FESTIM requires FEniCS to run.
 The FEniCS project provides a prebuilt Anaconda python package (Linux and MacOS only) with FEniCS and its dependencies (python3, UFL, DOLFIN, numpy, sympy...)  already installed.
 Anaconda can also be used in Windows using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with your favourite linux distro.
-First [install Anaconda](https://docs.continuum.io/anaconda/install) then run the following commands
+First [install Anaconda](https://docs.continuum.io/anaconda/install) then run the following commands:

     conda create -n festim-env -c conda-forge fenics conda activate festim-env

 Alternativly, the FEniCS project provides a [Docker image](https://hub.docker.com/r/fenicsproject/stable/).
 See their ["FEniCS in Docker" manual](https://fenics.readthedocs.io/projects/containers/en/latest/) for more information.

-The Docker image can be installed with the following commands:
+The Docker image can be installed with the following command:

     docker run -ti -v ${PWD}:/home/fenics/shared --name fenics quay.io/fenicsproject/stable:latest

+Once inside a FEniCS container environement, FESTIM can be installed via pip:

+    pip install FESTIM

 ## Visualisation